piotrr79/tanksbattle/Readme.md

 ## Python Tank Game.
 Three tanks meet each other and shoot.
-User (attacker) wins if tank stayed safe on the battalfield.
+User (attacker) wins if tank stayed safe on the battlefield.

 ## Setup:
 ##### Copy env.dist and rename it to .env